 If you have any questions about these changes please contact a member of the CHP Housing Options Team on 0300 555 0500

-In response to Government changes in policy and legislation East Herts District Council has revised its Housing Register and Allocations Policy.
-From the 1st May 2013 all new applications to join the Housing Register, will be assessed with regards to whether they are eligible or qualify for the Housing Register and the number of points their application be awarded, under the new policy.
+In response to Government changes in policy and legislation East Herts Council has adopted a new Housing Register and Allocations Policy on the 1st May 2013.
 A full version of the Housing Register and Allocations policy is available to view Click Here

 Flexicare housing - your own home, not in a home